AnnexCloudSAP/SAP-Cloud-Commerce-2005/README.md

 # Installation and Usage

-## Installation of the Connector with checkout.com payment functionality

 Ensure that the version of SAP Commerce is supported for the plugin.
 Please view the Release Compatibility section for the current list of supported versions.

 The Connector contains several extensions.
 Follow the following steps to include the Connector into your SAP Commerce application: